stackabletech/issues/.github/ISSUE_TEMPLATE/pre-release-container-images.md

 #### Airflow

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### Druid

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version.

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] JVM is at latest supported version
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 - [ ] Update the [druid-opa-authorizer](https://github.com/stackabletech/druid-opa-authorizer/) with the new set of versions
 ```

 #### HBase, Phoenix, Omid

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version.
+>
-NOTE: Make sure to also consider Omid & Phoenix
+> Also consider Omid & Phoenix

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] JVM is at latest supported version
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### HDFS

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version.

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
+- [ ] Update the versions used in the operator
-- [ ] JVM is at latest supported version
+- [ ] Update the versions used in demos
-- [ ] Documentation is updated
+- [ ] Update Authorizer (if needed)
-- [ ] Operator is updated
+- [ ] Update Group Mapper (if needed)
-- [ ] Update Authorizer, Group Mapper and Rack Awareness stuff if needed
+- [ ] Update Rack Awareness (if needed)
 ```

 #### Hive

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version.

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] JVM is at latest supported version
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### Kafka

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] JVM is at latest supported version
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### NiFi

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] JVM is at latest supported version
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### OpenPolicyAgent (OPA)

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### Spark

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version.

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] JVM is at latest supported version
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### Superset

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### Trino

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version.
+>
+> Also consider updating trino-cli in the same PR.

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 #### ZooKeeper

+> [!IMPORTANT]
+> Bump the JVM to the latest supported version.

 ```[tasklist]
+### Related Pull Requests
-- [ ] Versions are updated in accordinance to the source of truth spreadsheet
+- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet
-- [ ] JVM is at latest supported version
-- [ ] Documentation is updated
+- [ ] Update the versions used in the operator
-- [ ] Operator is updated
+- [ ] Update the versions used in demos
 ```

 ### Misc